Xiiiaohan/bachelor-thesis/README.md

 # Bachelor Thesis: An Evaluation of Automatic Interlinear Glossing Models for Low-Resource Languages

 Here I will provide all modifications done for each model I utilized for the evaluation.
 Abbreviations of models used are introduced in the thesis.
+Datasets for Savosavo and Yali are provided in the folder dataset.

 ## Baseline model from the SIGMORPHON Shared Task